-In connection with this research project, I edited "The Turk of Early Modern France" (L'Esprit Créateur 53.4 ) and I am currently co-editing the collection The Dialectics of Orientalism in Early Modern Europe, 1492-1700 (under contract with Palgrave Macmillan, forthcoming 2015).
+In connection with this research project, I edited "The Turk of Early Modern France" (L'Esprit Créateur 53.4 ) and I co-edited the collection The Dialectics of Orientalism in Early Modern Europe (Palgrave Macmillan, forthcoming 2017).

 Since 2012, I am also the co-editor of the series "Rethinking the Early Modern" (Northwestern University Press).

 For an up-to-date bibliography of my publications please see CV.

 - Ph.D.
 UC Irvine 2004

 - FR 503 "Cultural Studies and the Study of Culture"

 - FR 533 "Literature and Its Politics: The Case of Early Modern France"

 - FR 535 "Fictions of Nation in Early Modern France"